huggingface/blog/moe.md

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/07_superglue_bars.png" alt="Only updating the non MoE layers works well in fine-tuning">
-  <figcaption>By only freezing the MoE layers, we can speed up the training while preserving the quality.</figcaption>
+  <figcaption>By only freezing the MoE layers, we can speed up the training while preserving the quality.
+This image is from the ST-MoE paper.</figcaption>
 </figure>

 One last part to consider when fine-tuning sparse MoEs is that they have different fine-tuning hyperparameter setups - e.g., sparse models tend to benefit more from smaller batch sizes and higher learning rates.

 <figure class="image text-center">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/moe/08_superglue_dense_vs_sparse.png" alt="Table comparing batch size and learning rate between dense and sparse models.">
-  <figcaption>Sparse models fine-tuned quality improves with lower learning rates and large batch sizes.</figcaption>
+  <figcaption>Sparse models fine-tuned quality improves with lower learning rates and large batch sizes.
+This image is from the ST-MoE paper.</figcaption>
 </figure>

 At this point, you might be a bit sad that people have struggled to fine-tune MoEs.
 Excitingly, a recent paper, [MoEs Meets Instruction Tuning](https://arxiv.org/pdf/2305.14705.pdf) (July 2023), performs experiments doing: